 Within the formation of the Task Force, a Design Committee was established to begin the process of conceptualizing a design for the 9/11 Memorial.
 Three designs were created by local, well-known designers/architects: Roger Blaho, Lauren Davis, Edmund Puches and James Rhodes.
 Mr. Rhodes and Ms. Davis collaborated on a design submission.
 The three designs were presented to the Boards of Cortlandt, Buchanan and Croton-on-Hudson.
 At the end of April, a unanimous decision was made to go forward with the collaborative design of James Rhodes and Lauren Davis: “Reaching Through the Shadow.”

-The “Reaching Through the Shadow” Memorial, which will be located along the Hudson River at Croton Landing, uses the presence of the World Trade Center steel as a witness, casting a shadow – a sundial - oriented towards Ground Zero.
+The “Reaching Through the Shadow” Memorial, is now located along the Hudson River at Croton Landing, uses the presence of the World Trade Center steel as a witness, casting a shadow – a sundial - oriented towards Ground Zero.
 The twisted and scarred beam from the North Tower, seemingly out of balance, will reliably point to commemorative markers on the ground for every future September 11th.

 Within the shadow of the steel beam is a lone heroic figure of a woman sculpted in bronze.
 She represents those lost, as well as those left to mourn.
 She reaches to touch the beam and at the same time appears to have the strength to bear the terrible weight of that day.
 She connects us simultaneously to our loss and our commitment to remain undaunted.